I cannot find the app on the Play Store

 Android phones and tablets which connect using mini USB do not enable charging when connected to USB On The Go cable.
 As a result, when connected to a DisplayLink dock over USB, the Android device disables charging.
 This applies to wireless charging too.

 Android USB C devices can dock and charge at the same time, however some Android devices seem to disable USB host mode (so it can see USB devices) when being charged over USB.
+Further information in this article.

 Cannot play video content on DisplayLink screen